ksylor/ohshitgit/README.md

 3. Once you've reviewed the changes and clicked the "Create Pull Request" button in the github UI, Netlify will automatically run checks on the new code.
 If all is well, you'll see a check for "Deploy preview", click on the "details" link, and if all is well, it should take you to the preview site.
 Please don't share this URL with anyone else.

+4. Test that your new language appears in the language picker on the english site, and review your content one last time.

-4. Then, I'll take over from here and review the PR as per usual and either request changes or approve the PR.
+5. Then, I'll take over from here and review the PR as per usual and either request changes or approve the PR.
 Once it's approved I'll merge it in and Netlify will automatically deploy the changes!

 # Questions?
 Problems?
 Feel free to message me on twitter or push up a WIP PR with questions!
 Thanks again for your help!